 How to pick a mantra that resonates with you

+You can incorporate mantras into your daily life as a way of reaching Alpha level.
 Steps in what to consider when choosing a mantra:

 - Understand the purpose of a mantra: I covered the meaning of a mantra in the section above: A mantra is a sound, word, or phrase that is repeated during meditation to help focus the mind and achieve a deeper state of relaxation.